Aymen0x0/spring-boot-docker-mongodb/README.md

 COPY : this instruction will copy-paste the generated JAR file to the container.

-ENTRYPOINT : the last instruction tell docker to run and execute the application.
+ENTRYPOINT : this instruction tell docker to run and execute the application.

 2. Then, go back to the terminal and type this command:
 ```